ocapn/ocapn/draft-specifications/Model.md

 If the Selector is spelled `desc:export`, the target is remote to the sender and local to the receiver of the value.

-For example, when handling a received message delivery, the abstract notation `<desc:import-object 0>` represents the sender's first shared target.
-The corresponding concrete representation is `<18'desc:import-object 0+>`.
+For example, when handling a received message delivery, the Presentation Format `<desc:import-object 0>` represents the sender's first shared target.
+The corresponding Wire Format is `<18'desc:import-object0+>`.

 > - **Guile**: a procedure
 > - **JavaScript**: to be proposed